stefankuburovic/dataguard/README.md

-# Project Title
+# Dataguard

 This project is built using Vue 3, TypeScript, and Vite.
 It implements an infinite scroll feature to fetch and display GitHub repositories based on certain filters.
+The application allows users to search for repositories by programming language, minimum stars, and creation date range.
+It also includes features like sorting by stars and error notifications using Vue Toast Notification.

 ## Table of Contents